Ahmed63c/funlearning/README.md

-....still  working in straming the teacher screen(+camera)to share every thing with students .....data base was in local host so you have to browes code then create your own the api was php with volley library.
+....still  working in straming the teacher screen(+camera)to share every thing with students .....database was in local host so you have to browes code then create your own the api was php with volley library.

+### Functionalities app consists:

+   *mysql database
+   *splash screen
+   *picaso api
+   *Volley api
+   *libstreamin api
+   *Material design